workshops for leaders and teachers

 audience: aspiring district induction trainers

 Building and sustaining an effective induction program is the heart of this professional learning.
 Explore the necessary components of an effective induction program and learn how to build, support, and sustain one in your district.
-This professional learning is designed around a training-of-trainer (TOT) model and will prepare you to lead induction training in your own district.
+This professional learning is designed around a training-of-trainers (TOT) model and will prepare you to lead induction training in your own district.

-The Teacher Induction TOT includes:
+The 3 day Teacher Induction TOT includes:

 - Induction Overview, Research & Rationale, and Training Foundations